ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 <!-- sankey diagram -->

-Another thing to note is that in Cambridge, acceptance to the program is separate from a guarantee of funding.
+Another thing to note is that in Cambridge, acceptance to the program doesn't mean funding is guaranteed.
 From what I understand, after your potential supervisor accepts you, they will forward your application to a funding committee, which then makes a separate decision to which scholarship you'll obtain.
 This is unlike in the US or Canada (MILA) where a PhD offer already means a fully-funded PhD position.
 Funding decisions for Cambridge often happens in March and April (sometimes extending to August!).